wp-plugins/disable-feeds/readme.txt

 There are a couple of options to tweak the plugin's behaviour - go to `Settings -> Reading` to see them.

-If you come across any bugs or have suggestions, please use the plugin support forum or [email me](http://rayofsolaris.net/contact/).
+If you come across any bugs or have suggestions, please use the plugin support forum.
 I can't fix it if I don't know it's broken!
 Please check the [FAQ](http://wordpress.org/extend/plugins/disable-feeds/faq/) for common issues.

+Want to contribute?
+Here's the [GitHub development repository](https://github.com/solarissmoke/disable-feeds).

 == Frequently Asked Questions ==